ThinkDataEd/student/docs/unit1/lesson13.md

     100. **environment** - where you will see values and objects

-5. You will be looking at a data set from The Centers for Disease Control and Prevention (CDC), a government agency that collects data about teenagers on a variety of topics.
+5. You will be looking at a data set from The Centers for Disease Control and Prevention (CDC), a government agency that collects data on a broad range of topics, including issues concerning and about teenagers.

-6. You can load and view the CDC data file to the workspace by typing the following command in the console and then typing the Enter or Return key on your keyboard: **<u>Note:</u>** You will be taking notes in an RScript.
-On the menu tab, go to File, then click on New, then click on RScript.
+6. You can load and view the CDC data file to the workspace by typing the following command into the console, then typing the **Enter** or **Return** key on your keyboard.

+    **Note:** You will be taking notes in an RScript.
+On the **Menu** tab, go to **File** and click on **New**, then click on **RScript**.
 Type the commands below in your RScript and Run your commands.
 Refer back to the video to learn how to use an RScript.

     **>data(cdc)**

     **>View(cdc)**

-7. Examine the environment pane. <strong style="color: red;"> Describe how the data are displayed. </strong>
+7. <strong style="color: red;"> Examine the environment pane and describe how the data are displayed. </strong>

-8. <strong style="color: red;"> Since the data are displayed in rows and columns, where do you think you can find the variables in the CDC data set? </strong> Type the next command in the console:
+8. <strong style="color: red;"> Since the data are displayed in rows and columns, where do you think you can find the variables in the CDC data set? </strong>

-    100. **>names(cdc)**
+    100. Type the following command in the console: **>names(cdc)**

     100. <strong style="color: red;"> What do you notice?
 What is one variable of this data set?
 How many variables are there?
 How does this output compare to the information in the preview pane?  </strong>

-9. The previous command lists the names of each variable in this data set but there is a command that gives you more detailed information about the data set.
-Type the following command in the console:
+9. The previous command lists the names of each variable in this data set, but there is a command that gives you more detailed information about the data set.

-    100. **>help(cdc)**
+    100. Type the following command in the console: **>help(cdc)**

     100. <strong style="color: red;"> What unit of measurement is height reported in? </strong>

 10. You can also find the number of rows and columns in the data set.

-Type the following command in the console:
+    100. Type the following command in the console: **>dim(cdc)**

-    100. **>dim(cdc)**

     100. <strong style="color: red;"> Which number do you think represents the rows?
 Which one represents the columns?
 How does this output compare to the information in the preview and